kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu.rst

        -rw-rw-r-- 1 customer customer  93M Jan 23 09:37 dpu-leopard-leopard-dpu.rootfs.cpio.gz.u-boot
        -rw-rw-r-- 1 customer customer  39K Jan 23 09:37 system.dtb

-   .. note:: Exact file size might differ a bit but they should be in the same range (for example ``core-image-minimal-leopard.rootfs.cpio.gz.u-boot`` shall be about ~100MB)
+   .. note:: Exact file size might differ a bit but they should be in the same range (for example ``dpu-leopard-leopard-dpu.rootfs.cpio.gz.u-boot`` shall be about ~100MB)

 #.
 Open second SSH connection to EGSE Host and start ``minicom`` to observe boot process